Institute of Chemical Technology

-Institute of Chemical Technology (ICT) is a state-funded deemed university in Mumbai, India.
-The institute also has campuses at Bhubaneswar, Odisha and Jalna, Marathwada.
-It is focused on training and research in the fields of chemical engineering, chemical technology, and pharmacy.
-It was established in 1933 and was granted deemed university status in 2008, making it the only state-funded deemed university in India.
-On 12 February 2018 it was given the status of Category 1 institute with graded autonomy by the Ministry of Human Resource Development and the University Grants Commission (India).
-It is also an institute with a special status as mentioned in SECTION IV of the Report of the Empowered Expert Committee in 2018.
+Institute of Chemical Technology (ICT) is a public deemed university in Mumbai, India.
+It is focused on training and research in the fields of chemical engineering, chemical technology, and pharmaceutical sciences.

+Established in 1933, the institute was granted deemed university status in 2008, making it the only state-funded deemed university in India.
+In 2018, ICT was named an institute with a special status per the Empowered Expert Committee and was given the status of Category 1 institute with graded autonomy by the Ministry of Human Resource Development and the University Grants Commission (India).

+The institute also has regional campuses at Bhubaneswar, Odisha and Jalna, Maharashtra.

 History

 Founding

 In 1921, the Sir M. Visvesvaraya Committee recommended an institution of the Faculty of Technology at University of Mumbai and a college of technology in Bombay.
+In 1930, Kanaiyalal Maneklal Munshi's motion in the Academic Council for the institution of a Department of Chemical Technology was accepted.
+In 1932, Schemes for two-year post-B.Sc. courses in Textile Chemistry and in Chemical Engineering leading to a B.Sc.
+(Tech) degree and the subsequent M.Sc.
+(Tech) and Ph.D.
+(Tech) degrees by research were approved.

-The ICT was founded on October 1, 1933, as a University Department of Chemical and Technology (UDCT) of the University of Mumbai by then vice chancellor Sir Vitthal N. Chandavarkar.
+The ICT was founded on 1 October 1933, as University Department of Chemical and Technology (UDCT) of the University of Mumbai by then vice chancellor Sir Vitthal N. Chandavarkar.
 Since he was also the Chairman of Mill Owners' Association, Chandavarkar was keen on catering to the needs of Mumbai's bustling textile industry.
-The institute offered admissions to 20 students in two disciplines, textile chemistry and chemical engineering, offering a 2-year Degree course.
-Robert B. Forster of the University of Leeds became the first Head of the Department on October 26, 1933.
-Krishnasami Venkataraman was the first Indian director in 1938.
+The institute offered admissions to 15 students in 2 two-year post-B.Sc. degree courses, B.Sc.
+(Tech) in Textile Chemistry and B.Sc.
+(Tech) in Chemical Engineering.
+These courses were started in the then Royal Institute of Science, Fort, Mumbai (now renamed as The Institute of Science, Mumbai), since the department's own building had not begun construction.
+Robert B. Forster of the University of Leeds became a Professor of Chemical Technology and the first Head of the Department on 26 October 1933.
+Krishnasami Venkataraman became the first Indian director of the institute on 8 November 1938.
+The first Ph.D.
+(Tech) and Ph.D.
+(Sci) degrees were awarded by the department in 1940 and 1941, respectively.
+The foundation stone for the department's own building was laid in Matunga, Mumbai on 17 March 1941.

 Expansion

-The current campus in Matunga was occupied in June 1943, and departments of 'Oils, Oleochemicals and Surfactants', Food Engineering and Technology', and 'Pharmaceutical Engineering and Technology' were established.
-In 1944, department of Dyestuff Technology was established by Professor Krishnasami Venkataraman, the then director of ICT.
-In 1946, department of Polymer and Surface Engineering (then called PPV - Paints, Pigments and Varnishes), was established under Professor N.R.
-Kamath.
-Dept. of chemistry and general engineering started in 1952.
-Bachelors in Pharmacy course was launched in 1959, becoming the first course of its kind in the state of Maharashtra.